 - are proud to display the Happy to Talk Flexible Working on our website

-- advertise all jobs, unless there is a specific business reason, as open for part-time, job share, or flexible workers
+- advertise all jobs as open for part-time, job share, or flexible workers

-The WRA employs only a very small number of people on temporary contracts or as agency workers, and so is too small a data set to publish.
-The headcount of temporary and agency workers across the year are published in our Annual Report and Accounts.
+We employ only a very small number of people on temporary contracts, which is too small a data set to publish.
+The headcount of temporary and agency workers across the year is within our annual report and accounts.

 Employees by age

 We have a significantly younger workforce than the wider Civil Service.
 We’ve provided the data where we can, but some data sets are too small to publish: